James Keskimaki

 Sweetness is just the beginning of the magic!

-I first discovered Sweetroot a couple years ago on a weeklong plant spirit medicine trip in Eastern Oregon.
-During these trips we would work with a different local plant everyday.
-Going and being with them in different ways, taking tincture of the plant, chewing on a piece, or simply sitting in their presence.
+I first discovered Sweet root years ago on a weeklong plant spirit medicine trip in Eastern Oregon.
+During these trips we would focus on a different local plant everyday.
+Sitting and being with them simply by consciously taking a small amount of the plant extracted into a tincture, chewing on a bit of the leaf, flower or root, or simply sitting in their presence.
+Being in a ceremonial state of mind and connecting deeply to the subtle energy of these beings.

-So with all that said we actually didn't work with Sweetroot but it was growing everywhere.
-About three quarters of the way through the week long trip my stomach and digestive system was going crazy.
+So with all that said we actually didn't work with Sweet Root but it was growing everywhere.
+About three quarters of the way through the week-long trip my stomach and digestive system was going crazy.
 I have since discovered that too much quinoa is no bueno.
-Finally I said something and my friend suggested Sweetroot tincture.
-Lo and behold 30 minutes later I was feeling so much better.
+Finally I asked the facilitator and he suggested trying some Sweet Root tincture.
+Lo and behold thirty minutes later I was feeling so much better.
 Another one of those "Herbs Work" moments.
-I was sold this plant is amazing, I made it my mission to harvest some before we left.
-So after everyone pretty much left a couple of us went to harvest some plants and made it a point to get some of this magical plant.
-I was lucky enough to get about 1/2 pound of root, making me around 12 or so ounces.
-This lasted me about six months after I giving some away and sharing it with folks.
-Last year I went back and discovered that it was growing everywhere!!!
-Feeling really good about how much was growing I felt comfortable harvesting about a gallon worth of medicine.
+I realized how special this medicine is and made it my mission to harvest some before we left.
+So after everyone pretty much left, a couple of us went out to soak up the magical mountain for the last time and harvest some plants.
+I made it a mission to find and harvest some of this magical plant.
+Luckily enough I was able to harvest about 1/2 pound of fresh root, which made me around 12 ounces.
+This lasted me about six months after giving some away and sharing it with friends and family.
+Last year I was able to return to the mountain and discovered that it was growing literally everywhere!!!
+It was a sign from the spirit of the plant.Saying it is all good to take what you need and help the people.
+It was a beautiful connection and I felt comfortable harvesting about a gallon worth of medicine.

--stimulates the mucous membranes of the intestines to make the gut less hospitable to fungal infections "candida"*
+-Stimulates the mucous membranes of the intestines to make the gut less hospitable to fungal infections "candida"*

--topically it can help with athletes foot, ringworm, jock itch and the fungal infections*
+-Topically it can help with athlete's foot, ringworm, jock itch and the fungal infections*

 -Tincture can reduces sugar cravings and can regulate blood sugar imbalances*